akashsudhanshu/akashsudhanshu.github.io/_pages/research.md

 ---
-title: "Research"
+title: "Projects"
 permalink: /research/
 layout: single
 author_profile: false
 ---
+### Research Interests

-I am interested in Teichmüller theory, Riemann Surfaces and complex geometry.
+I am interested in Geometry and Topology with particular research interests in Teichmüller Theory,Complex Dynamics  and Complex Geometry.

-### Current Work
+### Ongoing Projects
-- **Bounded Distortion Conjecture for Once-punctured Torus** (Master's Thesis) <br>
+- **Bounded Distortion Conjecture for Once-punctured Torus** (Bachelors and Masters Thesis) <br>
   Mentor: Prof. Subhojoy Gupta<br>
   The Bounded Distortion Conjecture proposed by R.C.
-Penner for (punctured) oriented surfaces relates a combinatorial method (convex-hull construction) with a complex analytic method (using Jenkins-Strebel differentials) which partitions the Teichmüller space into ideal cells. <br>
+Penner for (punctured) oriented surfaces concerns the boundedness of the distane of a combinatorial transformation from (decorated) hyperbolic structures to (decorated) singular-flat structures of a surface. <br>
-  Currently, we are near completing our calculations to conclude the conjecture for a once-punctured Torus.
-We are using extremal lengths to lower bound the distortion and *easy-to-compute models* of marked-Riemann surfaces for our calculations.
-Using branched covers, we can also conclude the conjecture for all once-punctured surfaces, if it turns out to be false for the once-punctured torus.
+  We proved the naturality of the transformation with respect to covering maps between punctured surfaces.
+Thus, if we show that the conjecture is false (i.e. the distortion is unbounded) for once-punctured torus, it implies that the conjecture is false for all punctured surfaces with positve genus.
+Thus, the analysis is partially reduced to the once-punctured torus.
+   We constructed the setup for the once-punctured torus using various models of its Teichmüller space and derived the exact expression of the combinatorial transformation in terms of elliptic integrals.
+Currently, we have found various estimates on the distortion and are computationally analysing the behaviour near the boundary of the Teichmuller space.

+-**Dynamics of Schwarz Christoffel mapping**
+Mentor: Prof. Subhojoy Gupta <br>
+ Analysing the interations of Schwarz Christoffel mappings from discs to Euclidean rectangles and ideal quadrilaterals.<br>
+ Using basic simulations, we (computationally) showed that the square is an attracting fixed point for the iterative mapping from the disc to Euclidean rectangles.

+### Previous Projects
 - **Two perspectives at the Weil-Petersson metric on the Teichmüller space**
   Mentor: Prof. Sumio Yamada<br>
-  I learnt about two *equivalent* ways to define the WP metric using two models of the Teichmüller space: as the space of complex structures and the space of hyperbolic metrics up to isotopy.
-These two ways are equivalent in the sense that one can go back and forth from one description to another during each step, showing their equivalence.

-### Bachelor's Thesis
-- **Decorated Teichmüller theory: Towards the Bounded Distortion Conjecture**
-  Mentor: Prof. Subhojoy Gupta<br>
-  In my Bachelor's thesis, I presented an overview of this conjecture and described it through an *algorithmic perspective*.
-The Bounded Distortion Conjecture proposed by R.C.
-Penner for (punctured) oriented surfaces concerns the distortion during the translation from one model to another model of an ideal-cell decomposition of the Teichmüller space.
-One decomposition is obtained from a combinatorial construction (convex-hull construction) and the other from a complex analytic method (using Jenkins-Strebel differentials).

-### Previous Projects
+  I studied the Weil–Petersson metric from both hyperbolic metrics and complex-analytic models of Teichmüller space, how these two models are interrelated and proofs of the Kählerity in both settings.

 - **Foundations of Complex Geometry**
+  Mentor: Dr. Purvi Gupta<br>
+  I studied about analytic varieties, sheaf cohomology, de Rham and Dolbeault theorems, vector bundles.

 - **Introduction to Algebraic Topology**
+  Mentor: Prof. Siddhartha Gadgil<br>
+  I covered the 1st chapter of Hatcher's book on Algebraic Topology and learnt about simplicial complexes, covering spaces and deck transformations.

 - **Multivariable Calculus and Fourier Analysis**
+   Mentor: Dr. Arka Mallick<br>
+  I covered the 3 chapter of Stein and Shakarchi's book on Fourier Analysis and learnt about wave and heat equations, Fourier series,   kernels and some convergence theorems.